There is no ecology without economy. Marshall McLuhan famously quipped

 Sputnik was a simple radio transmitter sent up higher than human beings had sent anything up before, and it stayed up, as was expected according to the calculations programmed by Georgy Grechko into the USSR Academy of Science’s mainframe computer.
 It orbited the earth 1440 times for 3 months at the end of 1957.
 Radio hobbyists around the world eagerly scanned the spectrum to hear its distinctive status beeps.
 These beeps were the only information it sent back to earth about its experience in orbit.
 Sputnik, as the first satellite, was earth’s orbit’s original contamination, a technical interface between human beings and the planet they shared and a new dimension of its pollution.

-Computation is central to our understanding of our environment, at the same time computation powers ever-accelerating industrialization which ecological science has determined to be generating dangerous climate change effects.
-The reason ecology cannot save humanity is, because, in order to, it must not privilege humanity, but rather reinterpret humanity as a figure in an infinitely (uncomputably) expansive and heterogenous ground we might call Nature.
+Today, computation is central to our understanding of our environment, at the same time computation powers ever-accelerating industrialization which ecological science has determined to be generating dangerous climate change effects.
+The reason ecology cannot save humanity is, because, in order to do so, it must not privilege humanity, but rather reinterpret humanity as a figure in an infinitely (uncomputably) expansive and heterogenous ground we might call Nature.
 Against such an effort is the discipline of economy.
 Our difficulty confronting fundamental challenges to anthropomorphic omnipotence in anthropogenic climate change, ocean acidification and other effects of techno-industry, is due to the deep interrelated roots of our concepts ecology and economy in the the oikos or household.

 The house of household implied an already domesticated (domus = house) realm, a realm overdetermined by human needs and technologies to provide for these.
 Everything that happens within the household is thus already overdetermined by anthropocentric priorities and anthropomorphic epistemologies.
 The wall around the household, like the wall around the ancient city, or the contemporary national frontiers create new, distinct environments within which “civilised” behaviour can take place.
+Inside the oikos, we are only dealing with the aspects of Nature which have been bearing on anthropic processes, needs and concerns.
 The envelope of knowledge and technological infrastructure symbolised by Sputnik creates a household out of the entire planet, thus an ecology

 The second half of the word “household”, the “hold”, indicates the ownership, title and dominion over the home.
 In ancient Greece, this was a deme, a patriarch a hegemon who was the political representative of the household, the smallest political unit of the polis.
 Under the deme laboured any number of slaves, women including wives and concubines and often children.
 The economic benefit of their activities were subsumed into the household and the personal, private wealth of the deme.
 The household is “private” property in the most radical sense of the term, a nascent and prototypical realm of patriarchic autonomy connected to the “public” sphere through his democratic tributes and responsibilities.
 The oikos is thus an architypal private space, private property, which implies that ecology is not a public natural resource, but a domain of proprietary or privileged knowledge.
 Ecology is an interplay of economically motivated human activity within an imperfectly accessible and knowable realm referred to as Nature.